jskeet/DemoCode/Drums/index.md

 - Download a zip file from one of the [releases](https://github.com/jskeet/DemoCode/releases) on GitHub
 - Unzip the zip file anywhere on your machine
 - Run VDrumExplorer.Wpf.exe
+- If Windows Defender SmartScreen pops up, click on "More info" then "Run anyway" - assuming you trust me.

 # Usage